+Today:

+- LLM Scaling

+- Why are the big LLMs so smart?
+Why do they do what you ask?

-Today: LLM Scaling, Zero-Shot Prompting;
+- Zero-Shot Prompting;

 - Prompt Engineering for Classification and Generation

 - Chain of Thought Prompting;

 - System Message

 - API use of OpenAI; Class 2 Projects and Software Frameworks

 - Retrieval Augmented Generation

-- Maybe: Tokenization
+- Tokenization